Poisoning Semi-supervised Federated Learning via Unlabeled Data: Attacks and Defenses: Experiments

-Second, we evaluate the performance of the proposed system against label-flipping attacks on the MNIST and CIFAR-10 datasets.
-In Fig. \ref{fig-6-a} and Fig. \ref{fig-6-b}, we show the performance comparison between the SSFL system with the client selection scheme and the SSFL system without the client selection scheme on the i.i.d and non-i.i.d MNIST datasets.
-Specifically, the SSFL system without our client selection scheme is affected by the label-flipping attacks and becomes unstable or even unable to converge in non-i.i.d scenarios.
-On the contrary, the SSFL system with our client selection scheme mitigates the adverse effects of such malicious attacks by selecting clients with high-quality updates.
-In the client selection strategy we designed, the server selects the honest clients by comparing the cosine similarity and distribution similarity between the clients' updates and its own updates, which prevents malicious clients from participating in SSFL training.
-For i.i.d and non-i.i.d CIFAR-10 datasets, we can also find in Fig. \ref{fig-6-c} and Fig. \ref{fig-6-d} that the proposed client selection strategy can defend against such data poisoning attacks while maintaining good performance.
+\textbf{Defend against Other Poisoning Attacks.} Second, we evaluate the performance of the proposed defense against three typical poisoning attacks (i.e., pseudo label-flipping attacks, Gaussian attacks, and adversarial data poisoning attacks) on the MNIST and CIFAR-10 datasets.
+Here, we assume the number of compromised clients $c=30$, which is consistent with prior art \cite{ref-13}.
+These compromised clients can collude with each other to launch attacks.
+Meanwhile, our experiment randomly selects $\frac{1}{3}$ of all malicious clients in each round to demonstrate the sophisticated attack strategy in practice.
+In this context, we evaluate the performance of the proposed defense against pseudo label-flipping attacks and Gaussian attacks on the MNIST and CIFAR-10 datasets.
+In Fig. \ref{fig-6-a}--Fig. \ref{fig-6-d} and Fig. \ref{fig-7-a}--Fig. \ref{fig-7-d}, we show the performance comparison between the SSFL with the proposed client selection strategy and the SSFL without it (i.e., using $\mathrm{GMA}$ scheme) on the i.i.d. and non-i.i.d.
+MNIST dataset and CIFAR-10 dataset.
+Specifically, both methods can effectively defend against pseudo label-flipping and Gaussian attacks.
+From the experimental results, the performance of the proposed defense is better than the baseline scheme.
+The reason is that in our defense, the server selects the benign clients by comparing the cosine similarity and distribution similarity between the clients' updates and its own updates, which prevents malicious clients from participating in SSFL training.